Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 ```

-In the UI, we can figure out whether we want the current Option's action button to be clickable, and whether this option can be connected or disconnected:
+In the UI, we can figure out whether we want the current `Option`'s action button to be clickable, and whether this option can be connected or disconnected:

 ```typescript reference title="The Option UI" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/8c0e36ca8d2ba4718af944094191f39da62a9c5c/web3-react/src/libs/components/Option.tsx#L47-L54